Fact checkedFact Checked

 Nuts

-It might seem hard to believe, but eating nuts such as almonds, walnuts, cashews, and pistachios help burn off abdominal fat.
-Eating nuts provides a source of healthy fats and protein and improves insulin metabolism[7].
+It might seem hard to believe, but eating nuts such as almonds, walnuts, cashews, and pistachios helps burn off abdominal fat.
+Eating nuts provides a source of healthy fats and protein and improves insulin metabolism[5].

 Whole Grains

 Ditch the refined grains and reach for a bowl of whole oats, farro, or quinoa for fiber instead.
-These whole grains will keep you feeling satiated longer and will aid in burning off belly fat.
+These whole grains will keep you feeling satiated longer and will aid in burning off upper belly fat.

 Various studies[8] conducted have shown a correlation between eating more whole grains and reduced belly fat.